KusionStack/kusionstack.io/docs/user_docs/getting-started/install/kusionup.md

 - Copy `/Users/yueyi/tools/homebrew/Cellar/gettext/0.21/lib/libintl.8.dylib` to `/usr/local/opt/gettext/lib/libintl.8.dylib`

-## 2. Manage Multi Kusion Versions
+## 2. Manage Multiple Versions of Kusion

-After executing the installation script, `kusionup` and a default kusion version is installed.
-Use kusionup to check the all installed version:
+During the `kusionup` installation the default version of `kusion` is installed.
+Then you can check and navigate through all the installed versions of `kusion`:

 ```bash
 $ kusionup